 Discounts payable to the underwriters, together with our organizational expenses and other expenses of this offering, will reduce the net proceeds of the offering available for us to invest.
-These factors will result in immediate dilution of our net asset value per share following the offering of approximately \$0.82 (assuming an offering price of the mid-point of the estimated initial public offering price range set forth on the cover page of this prospectus).
-If the underwriters' option to purchase additional shares is exercised in full, dilution of our net asset value per share will remain at approximately \$0.82 per share (assuming an offering price of the mid-point of the estimated initial public offering price range set forth on the cover page of this prospectus).
+These factors will result in immediate dilution of our net asset value per share following the offering of approximately \$1.12.
+If the underwriters' option to purchase additional shares is exercised in full, dilution of our net asset value per share will remain at approximately \$1.12 per share.